Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p3.png){.aligncenter .size-medium}

-Going back to the parts, you’ll want to look for the short lead screw which will be packaged alongside the other, longer lead screws.
+Going back to the parts, you'll want to look for the short lead screw which will be packaged alongside the other, longer lead screws.
 This step will also use a locking ACME nut and a coupler from the bag of couplers.
 Grab the ACME nut and thread a couple inches (as pictured) onto the lead screw.
 Make sure the ACME nut still has its set screw.

 **Please Note:** There is a small bump coming out of one side of the clamping nut, that will need to face towards the short side of the lead screw.